 Invalidity pensions (invalidumo pensijos) are pensions for the disability reasons and awarded before July 1, 2005.
 Invalidity pensions are paid until the expiration of their entitlement or until other pensions types, such as old-age or work-incapacity pensions have been assigned.
 Paid invalidity pensions are updates with major parameter changes (i.e. change in social pension base).
-If people at the same time are entitled to receive the old-age pension, they are entitled to pakeitimo įstatymas".
-2017, No. 20025.
+If people at the same time are entitled to receive the old-age pension, they are entitled to choose a larger pension or one of these pensions at their own choice.
+For those still in receipt, it was affected by the Provisional Law on Recalculation and Payment of Social Benefits of the Republic of Lithuania which came into effect on January 1, 2010 and was hold on until 31 12 2011.